 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Signup Bonus

-The welcome offer on the Sapphire Reserve is more than enough to cover the out-of-pocket expense for holding the card over the first year.
+The Sapphire Reserve offers up 100,000 bonus points + $500 Chase Travel℠ promo credit bonus points.
+The welcome offer on the Sapphire Reserve is more than enough to cover the out-of-pocket expense of holding the card over the first year.
 The Sapphire Reserve also allows you to receive the bonus more than once, provided you stick within recently tightened application restrictions:

 “The product is not available to either (i) current cardmembers of any Sapphire credit card, or (ii) previous cardmembers of any Sapphire credit card who received a new cardmember bonus within the last 48 months.
 If you are an existing Sapphire customer and would like this product, please call the number on the back of your card to see if you are eligible for a product change.
 You will not receive the new cardmember bonus if you change products.”